Cube structures of the universal minimal system, nilsystems and applications: Regionally proximal relation for distal systems and their proximal extensions

 \section{Regionally proximal relation for distal systems and their proximal extensions}

 In this section, we provide an algebraic characterization of the regionally proximal relation for distal systems and their proximal extensions.
-In the following section, we extend this characterization to any minimal system.
+Next, we extend this characterization to any minimal system.
 We begin by outlining Qiu and Zhao's proof of the algebraic characterization of $\RP^{[j]}$ for systems of order $d$, where $d$ and $j$ are integers with $d, j \geq 1$, extending their proof to proximal extensions of distal systems using the Galois theory of minimal systems.

 \begin{definition} Let $(X, T)$ be a minimal topological dynamical system and let $d\geq 1$ be an integer.
-We define where for a left minimal ideal $M'$ and $v\in J(M)$, $G(v, M'):=vM'$. \end{definition}
+We define where for a left minimal ideal $M'$ and $v\in J(M')$, $G(v, M')\coloneqq vM'$. \end{definition}

 We will see later that this relation generalizes the definition given by Qiu and Zhao for systems of order $d$ in \cite{Qiu_Zhao_topnilpotent_enveloping_nil:2022}.
-Observe that
+Note that if $G$ is a group $d$-step $\uptau$-topologically nilpotent on a minimal system $(X,T)$, we have $R_{d}^{\uptau}(X)=\P(X)$.
+Consequently, if $R_{d}^{\uptau}(X)=\RP^{[d]}(X)$, then \cref{ques:G-nil} has a positive answer.
+It is therefore useful to identify sufficient conditions for which $R_{d}^{\uptau}(X)=\RP^{[d]}(X)$.
+Later, we will show that a sufficient condition is that $X$ is a proximal extension of a distal system.